fmm-wiki/fmm-wiki.github.io/docs/documentation/input/index.md

 ## Network data

-Network data should be stored in ESRI shapefile.
+Network data should be stored in

+- [OSM xml or binary format](https://wiki.openstreetmap.org/wiki/OSM_file_formats).
+The file should be ended with extensions of `osm,pbf,bz2,o5m`.
+- ESRI shapefile or Geopackage.
 Each feature should store a network edge with **id, source and target fields**, which define the topology of network graph.

 As shown below in solid line below: